 Injured man rescued from Brecon Beacons cave after two days trapped inside

-‘This is the longest rescue we’ve ever done’ says team
+‘This is the longest rescue we’ve ever done’ says rescue spokesman

 There were cheers and applause on Monday night as a man was rescued alive from a cave in the Brecon Beacons after spending more than two days trapped inside.

-The man was brought out of Ogof Ffynnon Ddu at around 7.45pm on Monday following a 54-hour ordeal.
+The man, in his 40s, was brought out of Ogof Ffynnon Ddu at around 7.45pm on Monday following a 54-hour ordeal.

-He is “doing remarkably well,” one of the rescuers told media at the scene.

-After being lifted to the surface, the man was clapped and cheered by rescuers before being helped into a Land Rover ready to be transported down to a waiting ambulance.
+After being lifted to the surface, the man was helped into a Land Rover ready to be transported down to a waiting ambulance as rescuers cheered him on.

+Gary Evans, the emergency services liaison officer, said: “The casualty is doing remarkably well, if you consider how long he’s been in the cave, how long he’s been in a stretcher – he’s doing very well indeed.

+“He’s being assessed at the moment and we’ll know more in a short while.”

+Asked how he felt after the success of the operation, Mr Evans added: “We’re absolutely delighted.
+We’re delighted because it was a difficult rescue and we’re delighted because the casualty has done really well considering what’s happened.”

-Described as an experienced caver, he had been trapped since Saturday at around 1pm after suffering a fall.
+Described as an experienced caver who was unlucky, he had been trapped since Saturday at around 1pm after suffering a fall.

 His injuries are said to be non-life threatening, but are believed to include a broken jaw, leg, and spinal injuries.

-More than 240 people have been involved in the the operation, and at least eight cave rescue teams from around the UK.
+More than 300 volunteers from ten cave rescue teams from around the UK were involved in the operation, some of whom were involved in the Thai cave rescue in 2018.

-Peter Francis, a SMWCRT spokesperson, said the rescue is the longest in South Wales caving history.
+Peter Francis, a SMWCRT spokesperson, said the rescue was the longest in south Wales caving history.

 “This is the longest rescue we’ve ever done,” he said.
 “The caver was very unlucky here.
 He’s an experienced caver, a fit caver.
 And it was a matter of putting his foot in the wrong place.